Honor killing: Victims of rape

 In many cultures, victims of rape face severe violence, including honor killings, from their families and relatives.
-In many parts of the world, women who have been raped are considered to have brought 'dishonor' or 'disgrace' to their families.
+In many parts of the world, women whom men have raped are considered to have brought 'dishonor' or 'disgrace' to their families.
 This is especially the case if the victim becomes pregnant.

-Central to the code of honor, in many societies, is a woman's virginity, which must be preserved until marriage.
-Suzanne Ruggi writes, "A woman's virginity is the property of the men around her, first her father, later a gift for her husband; a virtual dowry as she graduates to marriage."
+Central to the code of honor, a woman's virginity, in many societies must be preserved until marriage.

 Homosexuality

 There is evidence that homosexuality can also be perceived as grounds for honor killing by relatives.
 It is not only same-sex sexual acts that trigger violence—behaviors that are regarded as inappropriate gender expression (e.g. male acting or dressing in a "feminine way") can also raise suspicion and lead to honor violence.

 In one case, a gay Jordanian man was shot and wounded by his brother.
-In another case, in 2008, a homosexual Turkish-Kurdish student, Ahmet Yildiz, was shot outside a cafe and later died in the hospital.
+In another case, in 2008, a homosexual Turkish-Kurdish student, Ahmet Yıldız, was shot outside a cafe and later died in the hospital.
 Sociologists have called this Turkey's first publicized gay honor killing.
 In 2012, a 17-year-old gay youth was murdered by his father in Turkey in the southeastern province of Diyarbakır.

 The United Nations High Commissioner for Refugees states that "claims made by LGBT persons often reveal exposure to physical and sexual violence, extended periods of detention, medical abuse, the threat of execution and honor killing."

 A 2019 study found that antigay "honor" abuse found more support in four surveyed Asian countries (India, Iran, Malaysia, and Pakistan) and among Asian British people than in a White British sample.
 The study also found that women and younger people were less likely to support such "honor" abuse.
 Muslims and Hindus were substantially more likely to approve of "honor" abuse than Christians or Buddhists, who scored lowest of the examined religious groups.